 A: Between April 12th and May 17th we are only able to serve our guests food and drink in our outdoor beer garden and our huts.
 We are updating our garden furniture and applying all covid restrictions to ensure that our guests remain safe when drinking and dining at our restaurant.

 Q: Can I just turn up or do I have to make a booking?

 A: So as to allow us to maintain social distancing, manage our restaurant capacity and ensure our customers have the best possible experience, we do advise that you pre-book a table to dine in the conservatory or pub.
 To book, visit www.thewhitehorsechester.co.uk call us on 01244 304 650 or email us email@example.com

-Online bookings are restricted to a maximum of six people.
+Online bookings are restricted to a maximum of six people or two households.
 We will continue to accommodate groups larger than six who live together or are in the same support bubble, but we request that you call us directly to make a booking.